cetic/Doc2M/README.md

 Check out the 4 projects into eclipse workspace

-Launch MSOffice project as Eclipse Application
+Launch Doc2MServer project as Eclipse Application

 Copy the sample project into runtime-workspace